Value-added tax (VAT) and excise tax

 Social insurance tax

-Social insurance tax is paid monthly based on (i) basic wage, (ii) cash or in-kind housing allowance, and (iii) commissions, with an upper limit of SAR 45,000, is computed at 2% for non-Saudi employees, and is paid by the employer.
+Social insurance tax is paid monthly based on (i) basic wage, (ii) cash or in-kind housing allowance, and (iii) commissions, with an upper limit of 45,000 Saudi riyals (SAR), is computed at 2% for non-Saudi employees, and is paid by the employer.
 For Saudi employees, the rate is 22% and is paid by both the employee (10%) and the employer (12%).

-There is no form of stamp duty, transfer, sales, turnover, production, real estate, or property taxation except in so far as they may fall within the scope of Zakat, which is applicable only to Saudi nationals.
+There is no form of stamp duty, transfer, sales, turnover, or production taxation except in so far as they may fall within the scope of Zakat, which is applicable only to Saudi nationals.